 Confirm successful actions using the toast component (coming soon).

-Validate input interactively, such as validating text fields as the merchant types.
+Validate input interactively, such as validating text fields as merchants type.

 Use banners for important and temporary feedback, like errors and warnings.